Last updated August 30, 2021

 Though reported crime worldwide has decreased, there has been an increase in police intervention for domestic violence cases around the world, and Google searches for domestic violence help have increased.

-- UNFPA estimates that if the lockdown continues for 6 more months, an additional 31 million gender-based violence cases will occur.
+- UNFPA estimates that if the lockdowns continue worldwide for 6 more months, an additional 31 million gender-based violence cases will occur.

 - A review of studies from the United States, Australia, Argentina, Mexico, India, Italy, and Sweden found that on average domestic violence increased 7.8% across those seven countries after pandemic-related lockdowns were imposed in early 2020.